AlexMGitHub/DeepShark/README.md

     *   The big blind is twice the value of the small blind
     *   Blinds are considered the first bet of the game, and so the next bet during the pre-flop is actually a raise
     *   The maximum buy-in is the maximum number of chips that the player is allowed to bring to the table, and it is calculated as 100 times the initial big blind value
     *   The value of the blinds increase as the poker tournament continues.
-The structure of this increase depends on how fast you want the game to go, and I used this suggested structure from [PokerStrategy](https://www.pokerstrategy.com/strategy/live-poker/how-blinds-increase-structure/) to increase the blind value every time a player is eliminated from the tournament
+The structure of this increase depends on how fast you want the game to go, and I used this suggested structure from [PokerStrategy](https://www.pokerstrategy.com/strategy/live-poker/how-blinds-increase-structure/) to increase the blind value after a user-defined number of games played
     *   If a player cannot afford the blind they are automatically put all-in

 *   The dealer deals hole cards starting with the first player to his left - the small blind.